 Best Time of Year

-The best time of year to plan an Oregon road trip depends on what type of activities you are interested in and what your budget looks like.
+The best time of year to plan an Oregon road trip depends on the activities you are interested in and your budget.

-From wine tasting to biking in pleasant temps, summer is the most popular season.
+Summer is the most popular season, from wine tasting to biking in pleasant temps.
 But, it comes with occupied rooms and a hefty price tag.
-No road tripping on the fly during peak season.
+No road-tripping on the fly during peak season.

 Fall is met with sunny skies, crisp air, and an array of orange, yellow, and red leaves.
 Even though you can expect a few sprinkles, it’s a popular time for hiking, pumpkin patches, and festivals.